scala-steward/scala-cloudformation-custom-resource/README.md

 Abstract CloudFormation custom resource Lambda that can be easily extended with custom functionality.

+### Deprecated

+This project is now deprecated, and much of its functionality has been donated to the [Typelevel Feral](https://github.com/typelevel/feral/) project, which makes it available for Cats Effect 3.
+Please upgrade to that project instead.

 ### cats-effect version matrix:

 |scala-cloudformation-custom-resource | cats-effect |